LukeGrahamLandry/franca/devlog.md

 - handle DataSymbol for jitting. just look it up in comptime_libraries like i do for functions.
 - graphics/easy.fr for less boiler plate in little examples where most of the code ends up being just starting the default window
 - naming consistancy (sapp/sgl/sdtx).Common -> Self
+- started a new mandelbrot example. add `if` to shader translation.
+- very sad that metal doesn't give you goto

 - TODO: allow linking to something without importing any symbols so you get the objc classes from it.
 - TODO: replace the func$module thing i used to do for wasm with the new libs thing